piotrekbrzegowy/currency-converter-react/README.md

 ## Description

-This is a simple to-do list application, which will help you to organize your daily tasks.
+This is a simple currency converter.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).